rthennan/ZerodhaWebsocket/README.md

         - Gets the access token for the Zerodha API app and stores it in {accessTokenDBName}.kite1tokens
         - Can be Run standalone - Updates latest accessToken in DB
         - Returns True if success.
 Else False.
+        - On Failure :
+            - Check if the acccesstoken in the DB was updated after 08:00 today.
+                - You could have used manualAccessTokenReq(more on this later) or update the token some other way
+            - If it is fresh, return True but log error and mail
+            - Else, retry after 30 seconds - Tries this 5 times
   3. nifty500Updater.py
        - Gets the latest Nifty 500 list from the NSE site.
        - If local-file lookupTables> lookupTables_Nifty500.csv exists: